squirrels-nest/squirrels-docs/docs/how-to/database.md

 ## Adding a database connection in the connections.py file

-To add a connection in the connections.py file, you'll need to initialize a connector using the `partial()` function on whichever connection function is used by your database, and add in the name of the connection in the form of a QueuePool as a python library in the return statement of the `main()` function in the `connections.py` script.
+To add a connection in the connections.py file, you'll need to initialize a connector using the `partial()` function on whichever connection function is used by your database, and add in the connector in the form of a QueuePool as a python library in the return statement of the `main()` function in the `connections.py` script.

 TODO, make sure with Tim on the requirements of the connector